Post-install configuration options

 $ cd

-/.. $ cp -a conf.d conf.d.bak -
+/path/to/apache/configuration/.. $ cp -a conf.d conf.d.bak -

 Otherwise, backup your Apache configuration.